Dan Carroll's mapping of all of Small's North Carolina projects

 1951- The Robert Rothstein House, 2337 Churchill Road, Raleigh.
 This house was Small's first residential commission after leaving William Deitrick's firm.
 Landscape architecture by Lewis Clarke.
 The house includes radiant heated floors.
 Davidson and Jones built the original house; Frank Walser built a separate wing around 1952 for Rothstein's mother and father.
 The Rothstein brothers would become big clients for Milton Small.
 Sold in 1977 to Grover and Jane Cauthen.
 Sold in 1985 to Adam Thomson.
 Sold in 2000 to Margaret Poyner Galbraith.
 Bottom photo by Leilani Carter.

 1951 – The George Milton Small, Jr. Residence, 310 Lake Boone Trail, Raleigh.
-Bought in 1990 by Parley Avery Salmon.
+Sold in 1990 to Parley Avery Salmon, still owner as of 2015.
 Built by Frank Walser.
 Appeared in Architectural Record in June 1954 and March 1966.
 B/W photos by Joseph Molitor.
 Middle color photos by David Hunt.
 Bottom photo by Leilani Carter.

 1951 - The Ben W. and Mary Thompson Smith Residence, 700 Runnymede Road, Raleigh.
 A conventional design with some Modernist aspects.
 Sold in 1986 to Bennett and Snow Foy Roberts.
 Sold in 1987 to Surry P. Roberts.
 Sold to Donnell and Elizabeth Cobb in 1991.
 Sold to Paul and Teresa Hart in 1992.
 Sold in 1996 to Conley and Robin Hilliard.

 1952 - The Frank and Margaret Walser Residence, 3350 Alamance Drive, Raleigh.
 Sold to Claude Eury, Jr. in 1953.
 Sold in 1956 to James and Helen Rhodes.
 Sold to John and Beverly Manifold in 1976.
-Sold to William Barnes in 1997.
+Sold in 1997 to William Barnes.
 Photo by Leilani Carter.

 1953 - The Glenn and Flora Bowers House, 423 Chesterfield Road, Raleigh.
 Sold to Raymond and Emma Catlette in 1966.
 Sold in 1989 to Robert Hawkins.
 The garage was added on, date unknown.
-Sold to Bob Langford in 1996.
+Sold in 1996 to Bob Langford.
 Sold in 2000 to Marilyn Miller-Fox.
-Sold in 2000 to Erik and Stacie Schreiner.
+Sold in 2000 to Erik and Stacie Schreiner, still owners as of 2014.
 Photo by George Smart.

 1953 - The Wade Columbus Lewis and Margaret Watts Lewis Residence, 2700 Manning Place, Raleigh.
 Uniquely built over a stream on what was the original Lewis Farm property.
 The house made the cover of a few magazines at the time, including Better Homes and Gardens, March 1957.
 As of early 2008, it was being somewhat repaired but looked abandoned.
 Sold by Margaret Watts Lewis to nephew Richard Watts in 1995.
 Deeded in 1999 to Truswood Properties which also owns the adjacent lots to the north.
 For sale in 2015.